learn-co-curriculum/ruby-project-mode-guideline/README.md

 demonstrates a feature you built today.
 The point of making the videos is to keep you focused on delivering features, and prevent you from wasting time in the wrong areas.
-3. Dont' get bogged down by complexity.
+3. Don't get bogged down by complexity.
 Focus on the the smallest unit of work, and build up from there.
 Don't spend time planning every detail of your project.
 Get an idea of what you want to build and start.
 You shouldn't find yourself designing a schema with a dozen tables.
 You also